richarddubay/coe-training/lesson-5-server/lesson-5.4-middleware/lesson.md

 Let's create a simple example to see this at work before we dig into something more significant (like that auth middleware we've mentioned).

 - First, in your `server` folder, create a new `middleware` folder.
-- Then, create a new file named `test.ts`.
+- Then, create a new file named `example.ts`.
 - In that file, let's put the following code:

 ```
 import { NextFunction, Request, Response } from "express";

-export async function testMiddleware(
+export async function exampleMiddleware(
   req: Request,
   res: Response,
   next: NextFunction
 ) {
-  return res.status(200).send("Used the test middleware");
+  return res.status(200).send("Used the example middleware");
 }
 ```

-_All this does is return a 200 status with a message that says "Used the test middleware".
+_All this does is return a 200 status with a message that says "Used the example middleware".
 Now, this isn't something you would normally do.
 This makes no sense.
 But it's a good example of how a middleware functions._

 - Now in your `app.ts` file, let's import this new middleware:

 ```
-import { testMiddleware } from "./middleware/test";
+import { exampleMiddleware } from "./middleware/example";
 ```

 - Then down before you make any of your route calls, let's add this:

 ```
-app.use(testMiddleware);
+app.use(exampleMiddleware);
 ```

 - Save that.